ysc12451/starter-hugo-academic/content/courses/_index.md

 The next step is to estimate conditional expectations $E[L_t^j|L_t^0,..., L_t^{j-1}, \overline{L_{t-1}}, \overline{A_{t-1}}]$.
 Different methods are applied to parametric and non-parametric situation: (1) Under parametric assumption, estimation of the distribution can be done by simply maximizing the likelihood, and sampling methods may vary according to the distribution family.
 (2) Under non-parametric assumption, estimation can be done by an empirical way: simulate from $L_t^j|L_t^0,..., L_t^{j-1}, \overline{L_{t-1}}, \overline{A_{t-1}}\sim \hat E[L_t^j|L_t^0,..., L_t^{j-1}, \overline{L_{t-1}}, \overline{A_{t-1}}] +\epsilon_t^j$, where $\epsilon_t^j$ is draw from an empirical distribution of $L_t^j-\hat L_t^j$ in a holdout set which has not been used.

-Based on the representation of the history $R_t$, estimates for covariate components can be obtained by the conditional expectations of covariates.
-To simplify the notation, the conditional expectation of each $L^j_{t+1}, 0 ≤ j < p$ given the representation of patient history can be written down as being estimated by the functions $f^j_t$:
+After estimating the conditional expectations, estimates for covariate components can be obtained by the conditional expectations of covariates.
+To simplify the notation, based on the representation of the history: $R_t$, the conditional expectation of each $L^j_{t+1}, 0 ≤ j < p$ given the representation of patient history can be written down as being estimated by the specialized estimation functions $f^j_t$:

 {{< math >}}
 $$